+5.2 Incorrect Locations of Injection

-5.2 Injection-Related ComplicationsEpiPen® and EpiPen Jr® should only be injected into the anterolateral aspect of the thigh [see Dosage and Administration (2) and Patient Counseling Information (17)].
+EpiPen® and EpiPen Jr® should only be injected into the anterolateral aspect of the thigh [see Dosage and Administration (2) and Patient Counseling Information (17)].

 - Do not inject intravenously.
 Large doses or accidental intravenous injection of epinephrine may result in cerebral hemorrhage due to sharp rise in blood pressure.
-Rapidly acting vasodilators can counteract the marked pressor effects of epinephrine if there is such inadvertent - · Do not inject into buttock.
+Rapidly acting vasodilators can counteract the marked pressor effects of epinephrine if there is such inadvertent administration. - Do not inject into buttock.
 Injection into the buttock may not provide effective treatment of anaphylaxis.
 Advise the patient to go immediately to the nearest emergency room for further treatment of anaphylaxis.
-Additionally, injection into the buttock has been associated with Clostridial infections (gas gangrene).
-Cleansing with alcohol does not kill bacterial spores, and therefore, does not lower this risk. - · Do not inject into digits, hands or feet.
+Additionally, injection into the buttock has been associated with gas gangrene.
+Cleansing with alcohol does not kill bacterial spores, and therefore, does not lower this risk. - Do not inject into digits, hands or feet.
 Since epinephrine is a strong vasoconstrictor, accidental injection into the digits, hands or feet may result in loss of blood flow to the affected area.
-Advise the patient to go immediately to the nearest emergency room and to inform the healthcare provider in the emergency room of the location of the accidental injection.
-Treatment of such inadvertent administration should consist of vasodilation, in addition to further appropriate treatment of anaphylaxis [see Adverse Reactions (6)]. - Hold leg firmly during injection.
-Lacerations, bent needles, and embedded needles have been reported when EpiPen® and EpiPen Jr® have been injected into the thigh of young children who are uncooperative and kick or move during an injection.
-To minimize the risk of injection related injury when administering EpiPen® to young children, instruct caregivers to hold the child's leg firmly in place and limit movement prior to and during injection.
+Advise the patient to go immediately to the nearest emergency room and to inform the health care professional in the emergency room of the location of the accidental injection.
+Treatment of such inadvertent administration should consist of vasodilation, in addition to further appropriate treatment of anaphylaxis [see Adverse Reactions (6)].